 This alert joins a growing list of food safety actions in January 2026.
 Gusto Group Inc. recently recalled its Klong Kone Shrimp Paste due to lead contamination, and Primavera Nueva Inc. expanded its recall of Tamales to include seasonal flavors due to Listeria risks.
 These incidents underscore the importance of rigorous safety checks for both domestic and imported food products.

 In a strikingly similar labeling incident, Newway Import Inc. recalled its Preserved Mustard due to undeclared wheat.
-Just as with HerbsForever products, the wheat allergen was hidden within a processed ingredient—in that case, soy sauce or fermented paste—highlighting the persistent challenge of ensuring full transparency for wheat-based fillers in imported goods.
+Just as with HerbsForever products, the wheat allergen appears inside a processed ingredient.
+In that case, soy sauce or a fermented paste contains wheat.
+This situation highlights a persistent challenge.
+Importers struggle to ensure full transparency for wheat-based fillers in imported goods.

 Eran Mizrahi, CEO of Source86, noted: